-- Windows 10 / Mac OS 10.10 64-bit
+- · Windows 10 / Mac OS 12 64-bit

-- Intel or AMD with SSE2 support
+- · Intel or AMD with SSE2 support

-- 8 GB RAM or greater (16 GB recommended)
+- 16 GB RAM or greater (32 GB recommended)

 - Supported graphics card

-- Monitor with 1024x768 or greater resolution
+- Monitor with 1280 x 1024 or greater resolution

 - A webcam and microphone capable of video conferencing.
 A headset with a microphone and speakers is preferred and highly recommended.

-- Antivirus software
+- · Antivirus software

 - Internet connectivity 5 MB dedicated bandwith per online user

 - Protection plan/warranty

+Plages refer to current softwarranty

-- Please refer to current software system requirements
+Please refer to current software system requirements

-- Visit https://knowledge.autodesk. com/certified-graphics-hardware for more information on graphics cards.
+"Visit https://knowledge.autodesk. com/certified-graphics-hardware for more information on graphics cards program is not compatible with Apple devices.

 Industrial Maintenance majors

-Please be advised that the Simutech software used in this program is not compatible with Apple devices.
+Please be advised that the

+Simutech software used in this